 This suite of CAD software was mainly geared for beginning users, which was composed of relatively simple tools that enable beginner users to produce compelling models.

-It consisted of tools for sculpting, modeling, creating circuit projects, drawing, and 3D file manipulation.
-This CAD software was designed as a user-friendly 3D modeling application, and it may be launched live on the web or downloaded to computers or mobile devices.
+It consisted of tools for sculpting, modelling, creating circuit projects, drawing, and 3D file manipulation.
+This CAD software was designed as a user-friendly 3D modelling application, and it may be launched live on the web or downloaded to computers or mobile devices.

 When you look up in the sky, you are likely to see CAD software.
 Yes, On shape is a CAD software established five years ago and exists exclusively in the cloud.
 This CAD software is the first and the only full-cloud 3D CAD program running in a web browser, as well as in mobile devices like phones and tablets.

 The fact that it is cloud-based enables each person on a design team to work together simultaneously using either a web browser or their mobile gadgets without affecting each other’s work.
 Due to its collaborative nature, products and drawings can be shared instantly with the suppliers or the manufacturing team, thus getting the product to the market before your competitors.

 The idea of cloud might seem far-fetched, but trust me, it is not.
 I am sure you are using cloud technology or have used cloud technology in the past.
 If you have checked a social media account using your mobile device or your desktop, whether you have signed in to your yahoo mail or Gmail, if you have watched a movie on Netflix, you are a cloud user.

 All these exist on the software of the owners’ server, including your little pieces like your Facebook account or yahoo email address.
 The fact that this is a software as a service (SaaS) does not require any downloads, installation, or license codes.